 Bursaries in the form of a grant of up to £1000 per applicant are available to enable UK landscapers / horticulturists / apprentices or trainees in horticulture or garden design to undertake a relevant course of study, or supervised work experience, so that they can acquire or enhance their Japanese garden related skills.
 For example, to enable them to attend an appropriate educational programme in the UK or abroad.

-The bursary may be used to contribute to travel, accommodation and/or course fee costs and must assist in acquiring new or additional knowledge and skills in Japanese garden design, and / or construction, and / or maintenance.
+The bursary may be used to contribute to travel, accommodation and/or course fee costs and must enable the applicant to acquire new or additional knowledge and skills in Japanese garden design, and / or construction, and / or maintenance.

 Previous recipients of the JGS bursary have been able to use the grant to enable them to participate in Professional Training Seminars at the Portland Japanese Garden in USA or undertake a work experience programme in a notable garden in Japan.

-During current limitations for international travel the JGS will also consider supporting a broader range of training opportunities.
-For example, to cover travel and accommodation costs to enable a period of work experience in a UK Japanese garden or for the applicant to attend relevant face-to-face, or virtual, educational events.
+The JGS will consider supporting a range of training opportunities.
+For example, to cover travel and accommodation costs to enable a period of work experience in a Japanese-style garden in the UK or Europe OR for the applicant to attend relevant face-to-face, or virtual, educational events.

 Applications will be considered throughout the year and results will be announced within 6 weeks of the submission date.
 We regret that we cannot make retrospective awards.

 Payment will be made in advance of applicants undertaking their Educational Programme.